After a three-year engagement, Amber and Bridget tied the knot in Hobart, Australia.

-We also lashed out an bought matching denim jackets for the day, which Amber be-dazzled with custom “JUST” “MARRIED” on the back.
+We also lashed out and bought matching denim jackets for the day, which Amber be-dazzled with custom “JUST” “MARRIED” on the back.

 A & B: We really wanted somewhere that was easy for our mostly interstate guests to get too, with plenty of accommodation and things to do close by.
 We also wanted a venue that we could DIY ourselves.
-It needed to be something the right size, we wanted to have our wedding reception and after party in the same place.
+It needed to be the right size.
+We wanted to have our wedding reception and after-party in the same place.
 But it couldn’t be too big as we wanted the feeling of a big dinner party.

 A & B: Yes, we wanted our wedding to have that DIY vibe.

 Amber is a cook and made our delicious white chocolate and vanilla bean wedding cake.
-We also had some friends and Bridget’s sister make our arbor the day beforehand.
+We also had some friends, and Bridget’s sister make our arbor the day beforehand.
 We had found this big piece of driftwood months earlier at the beach near our home, and the girls used flowers and greenery we picked to make it.
-We also made our wedding party boutonnieres, and I guess we did all our own wedding styling – sourcing everything from local vendors.
+And we also made our wedding party boutonnieres, and I guess we did all our own wedding styling – sourcing everything from local vendors.

 We committed to hand punching our own gum leaf confetti, which took six months.
 Bridge wanted confetti but was dead-set on something that would do-no-harm to the environment and wildlife in the area.
 So we made it happen.

 We didn’t have a particular wedding day vibe in mind.
 However, we had some things we knew we defiantly did not want.
-There were also some things that were really important to us.
+Some things were essential to us.

 Basically, we just went through and chose everything step by step as we went along, and it all came together in the end.
 We knew that using local vendors was super important, and our florals really became our main decorating point.
-We wanted simple but colorful, and that’s exactly what we got!
+We wanted colorful but straightforward, and that’s exactly what we got!

 A: I think for me, I was so overwhelmed with the feeling of love and support.
 I was blown away by the level of genuine happiness projected on us, and that carried throughout the whole day.
-The speeches were only meant to be a small part of the night, but they ended up being, for both of us, and all our guests, a highlight.
-So many happy tears were shed, and it was a really good dose of laughter.
+The speeches were only meant to be a small part of the night, but they ended up being a highlight for both of us and all our guests.
+So many happy tears were shed, and it was a perfect dose of laughter.